 - 7.1.
 The aim of this policy is to provide an internal mechanism for reporting, investigation and remedying any wrongdoing in the workplace.
-In most cases the employee should not find it necessary to alert anyone externally.
-The law recognises that in some circumstances it may be appropriate for the employee to report his/her concerns to an external body such as a regulator.
+In most cases, the employee should not find it necessary to alert anyone externally.
+The law recognises that in some circumstances it may be appropriate for the employee to report their concerns to an external body such as a regulator.
 It will very rarely if ever be appropriate to alert the media.
 Employees are strongly encouraged to seek advice before reporting a concern to anyone external.
-If an employee is not satisfied with the Governing Body's response, the manager should ensure that s/he is made aware with whom s/he may raise the matter externally: - 'Public Concern at Work' Tel no: 0207 404 6609\; - Recognised Trade Union; - External Auditor; - Relevant professional bodies or regulatory organisations; - Solicitor. - 7.2.
-The manager should stress to the employee that if s/he chooses to take a concern outside the school, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party.
+If an employee is not satisfied with the Governing Body's response, the manager should ensure that they are made aware with whom they may raise the matter externally: - 'Protect'

+Tel no: 0203 117 2520 \;

-\Public Concern at Work is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
-The charity also provides advice to employers as to the possible ways to address these concerns.
+- Recognised Trade Union; - Senior LA Officer; - External Auditor: - Relevant professional bodies or regulatory organisations; - Solicitor. - 7.2.
+The manager should stress to the employee that if they choose to take a concern outside the school, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party. - \Protect is a registered charity that employees can contact for advice to assist them in raising concerns about poor practice at work.
+The charity also provides advice to employers as to the possible ways to address these concerns. - 7.3.
+Concerns about safeguarding practices can be raised externally using the NSPCC whistleblowing helpline.
+Employees can call 0800 028 0285 or email help@nspcc.org.uk.